Fujifilm X100F vs X-H1

 |127 x 75 x 52 mm, 469 g||140 x 97 x 86 mm, 673 g|

 Body comparison: Fujifilm X100F vs X-H1

 An illustration of the physical size and weight of the Fujifilm X100F and the Fujifilm X-H1 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-H1 is considerably larger (43 percent) than the Fujifilm X100F.
 It is noteworthy in this context that the X-H1 is splash and dust-proof, while the X100F does not feature any corresponding weather-sealing.